-C. QUESTIONS
+QUESTIONS

-- 1. What function does the NAND gate labeled 7400-b at the right of the logic circuit in Figure 14 perform? - 2.
+- 1. What function does the NAND gate labeled 7400-b at the right of the logic circuit in Figure 16 perform? - 2.
 What function do the "pull-up" and "pull-down" $10k\Omega$ resistors used throughout this lab perform? - 3.
-Explain what would happen if you wired the Q1 outputs of two different 74573 integrated circuits together and both OE pins were LOW?
+Explain what would happen if you wired the Q1 outputs of two different 74373 integrated circuits together and both OE pins were LOW?
 What if one of the OE inputs became HIGH?
-What if both OE inputs were HIGH? - 4.
+What if both OE inputs were HIGH?
+HINT: This is called bus arbitration. - 4.
 Describe how the programmable lock comparison logic works.
 You should go into some detail here about how the comparison between the stored code and the user input is done.
 (This involves a discussion of how the logic circuit works.)
 Some tables describing the logic of the circuit may be useful.
 What is the output of the logic circuit?
 What happens when the user input matches the stored code? - 5.
-Explain how the 74573 can be operated as a memory device.
+Explain how the 74373 can be operated as a memory device.